Norwest Corporation: 1990s

-Acquisition of Wells Fargo
+Merger with Wells Fargo

 By the end of 1994, Norwest had become the 11th largest bank in the United States with total assets of $88.54 billion.
-With bank branches in 16 states, Norwest had the largest contiguous bank franchise in the nation.
+With a branch network covering 16 states, Norwest had the largest contiguous bank franchise in the nation.
 Its strongest markets were in Minnesota, Texas, Colorado, and Iowa.
-Having entered the Texas market only a few years previous, Norwest had built up a $10 billion presence there by buying 33 bank and trust outfits.
+Having only entered Texas in 1993, Norwest had built up a $10 billion presence there by buying 33 banks.
 Norwest Mortgage was national in scope, while Norwest Financial covered 49 states, along with additional operations in Guam, Saipan, Canada, the Caribbean, and Central America.
 Net income had reached $1.35 billion by 1994.
 Norwest had grown into this position of strength without completing any of the blockbuster mergers that shook up the banking industry in the 1990s, but in June 1998 the bank announced the pending merger with San Francisco-based Wells Fargo & Company in a stock swap worth $34 billion.
-Although Norwest was the nominal survivor, the merged company took the better-known Wells Fargo name and moved its headquarters to San Francisco.
-The company retains Norwest's pre-1998 stock price history, and all pre-1998 SEC filings are under Norwest, not Wells Fargo.
-Although former Wells Fargo stockholders held 52.5 percent of the newly combined company and former Norwest stockholders held 47.5 percent, Paul Hazen, chairman and chief executive officer of Wells Fargo, become chairman of the new organization while Richard M. Kovacevich, chairman and chief executive officer of Norwest, become president and chief executive officer of the new organization.
+Although Norwest was the surviving entity, retaining the Northwestern Bank charter, the merged company took the better-known Wells Fargo name and moved its headquarters to San Francisco.
+Norwest Bank, NA merged into Wells Fargo Bank, NA as the merged bank's legal banking entity.
+The merged company claims legacy Wells Fargo’s history (dating to 1852) as its own, and also adopted legacy Wells Fargo's ticker symbol, WFC.
+However, it retains Norwest's pre-1998 stock price history and corporate structure, and all pre-1998 SEC filings are under Norwest, not Wells Fargo.
+Former Wells Fargo stockholders held 52.5 percent of the newly combined company and former Norwest stockholders held 47.5 percent.
+Paul Hazen, chairman and CEO of Wells Fargo, become chairman of the merged bank, while Richard M. Kovacevich, chairman and CEO of Norwest, become president and CEO of the new organization.
 The merger was completed in November 1998.

 Weatherball

 In 1949, Northwestern National Bank constructed a 157-foot high weatherball, designed by Douglas Leigh, atop its headquarters building in downtown Minneapolis.
-The NNB weatherball became such an icon that the bank even incorporated it into its advertising and logo for a time.
+The bank incorporated it into its advertising and logo for a time.
 After the 1982 Minneapolis Thanksgiving Day Fire and before the building was demolished, the bank's weatherball was dismantled and stored at the Minnesota State Fairgrounds.
 The weatherball was never restored and, in 2000, it was scrapped.

 The Northwestern National Bank Weatherball jingle:

 "When the Weatherball is glowing red, warmer weather's just ahead.

 When the Weatherball is shining white, colder weather is in sight.

 When the Weatherball is wearing green, no weather changes are foreseen.

-Colors blinking by night and day say, precipitation's on the way."
+Colors blinking by night and day, say precipitation's on the way."